 Mark Mandeno – Owner and Director

 In 2015 while teaching my kids to surf I fell off a surfboard into shallow water and received a spinal cord injury.
 My experience of facing and overcoming obstacles, letting go of attachments to ideas of who I thought I needed to be to be loved and appreciated by others.
 Letting go of goals and re-creating a whole new sense of meaning and purpose in my life is now part of the story of AdventureWorks.
 I’ve always found the most meaning and purpose and satisfaction in my life when helping other people connect with themselves in more healthy and fulfilling ways.
 This business, as well as being an example of overcoming obstacles, is my mechanism for living this purpose.
-Before the injury I was an active adventurer including alpine climbing, yayaking, adventure racing and of multi day hikes, I have been teacher in charge of an outdoor education programme and trained and worked as a counsellor.
+Before the injury I was an active adventurer including alpine climbing, yayaking, adventure racing and of multi day hikes, I have been teacher in charge of an outdoor education programme in a secondary school and trained and worked as a counsellor.
 It has been a steep but satisfying learning curve going from a teacher of 9 years to a small business owner to learning how to live as a quadriplegic.
 But there is no such thing as an easy life.
-Either we are actively working at ourselves and continually and intentionally acting towards meaningful and purposeful living or we are going backwards.
+Either we are actively working at ourselves and continually and intentionally act towards meaningful and purposeful living or we are going backwards.

 What I believe: everybody has a next step.
 The next steps that will leverage the greatest changes in our lives are when we step out of what is familiar and predictable.
 This applies to any context of our lives – with our loved ones, with our careers and with ourselves.
 The next step for each of us is personal and unique.
 The next steps that will create the best changes in our lives are always the hardest to take.
 We know we can be different, we know we need to be different but doing it is hard.
 I have become familiar with the power of group processes and well planned adventurous experiences in this change process.
 People are able to connect with their courage and fears and experience themselves with personal vision belief and responsibility.
 Groups can create the mirror you need to see aspects of yourself that were previously unknown and experiential learning with facilitation creates the opportunity for people to see themselves differently and for all of us to live better lives.
 Kia Kaha

 Rachel Hill – General Manager